-If your child seems to be having a hard time with reading, you might be wondering why, and what can help.
+If your child is having a hard time with reading, you might be wondering why, and what can help.
 Some kids just need more time and practice than others to learn reading skills.
-Others may need extra help and support to get there.
+Others need extra help and support to get there.

-Learn about reading challenges and ways to help kids who have trouble with reading.
+Learn about reading challenges and what to do if your child has trouble reading.

 Reading Difficulties You Might Be Seeing

 Kids who have trouble reading might avoid reading altogether—especially reading out loud.
 That can happen at home or at school.
-The teacher might notice, for instance, that your child asks to use the bathroom during activities that involve reading aloud.
+The teacher might notice that your child asks to use the bathroom during activities that involve reading aloud.

 You or your child’s teacher might notice more specific reading challenges, too.
 Your child might not be able to sound out words yet, for example.
 Or maybe your child has trouble explaining what a story was about.

 Sometimes, reading challenges show up early on.
 In preschool and kindergarten, kids might struggle to recognize letters or rhyme words.
 They might have trouble pronouncing words, like saying “mawn lower” instead of “lawn mower.”
 Or they might take much longer than the other kids to learn the alphabet and the days of the week.